joelalgee/dvd_rentals/README.md

 ```

 ## Credits
 The project, and parts of the code, were provided by [Udacity](https://www.udacity.com), as part of their [Programming for Data Science nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).
-The data were provided by [Postgresql Tutorial](https://www.postgresqltutorial.com/postgresql-sample-database/), a training website which helps people get started with PostgreSQL quickly and effectively.
+The database was provided by [Postgresql Tutorial](https://www.postgresqltutorial.com/postgresql-sample-database/), a training website which helps people get started with PostgreSQL quickly and effectively.